bcohenboulakia/nbworkshop/README.md

  - The post-processing command is run the Students branch has been commited and pushed

 By default (but it can be changed, see below), these command are executed on the Students branch with mainly two consequences:
-* The pre-processing command can modify the Notebooks to be converted (or any file) without the changes impacting the main branch.
-This allows for example to modify notebooks before conversion (removing for example changelogs or adding dates)
+* The pre-processing command can modify any file without the changes impacting the main branch.
+This allows for example to modify notebooks before conversion (removing changelogs or adding dates)
 * The post-processing command only has access to the processed/converted Notebooks.
 This allows for example to send all the generated ZIP archives to a LMS using its API (which could be considered as _TeachOps_...).

 The standard outputs of the commands execution are added to the process summary.
 Markdown can be used to format those output.
 If the execution failed, the execution error output is also displayed.